-People in aviation: Ștefan Mihai Panait - First Officer
+People from aviation: Ștefan Mihai Panait - First Officer

 As part of the project "People from aviation", I spoke with Mitefan Mihai Panait - First Officer at Blue Air.